MilanDarji/QR_code/README.md

 # QR_codes

-qr_codes.py © 2024 by Milan Darji.

-*Licensed under CC BY 4.0 | Creative Commons # Attribution 4.0 International.*
-*This license requires that reusers give credit to the creator.
-It allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, even for commercial purposes. https://creativecommons.org/licenses/by/4.0/*

 ## Basics
 This program allows a user to create a QR code for a url or text, with the user's own image as a logo in the middle.